LorenzoValente3/Deep-Learning-Models/README.md

 Therefore, during generator training, we drop the term reflecting the distribution of _real_ data.
 Instead, the discriminator loss is computed using both the _real_ and _fake_ data.
 Both of the losses are computed via the cross-entropy function between:
-* real output, i.e. discriminator of real data;
+* real output, i.e. discriminator of real data,
-* fake output, i.e. discriminator of generated images
+* fake output, i.e. discriminator of generated images,
 * ones/zeros-like tensor, according to the different cases.

-We loop over the epochs and every batch.
+We then loop over the epochs and every batch.
 For every training batch, we calculate generator and discriminator loss and store the record.

 #### Results
 Below the generated images over 500 epochs embedded in a _gif_ is shown as well as the generator and discriminator training losses stored during the training process.